awslabs/aws-service-catalog-factory/docs/source/factory/terraform_support.rst

 Getting it working
 ------------------
-- you need to add the following product set to you portfolio: https://github.com/awslabs/aws-service-catalog-products/tree/master/aws-servicecatalog-factory-provisioners
+- you need to add the following product set to your portfolio: https://github.com/awslabs/aws-service-catalog-products/tree/master/aws-servicecatalog-factory-provisioners
 - you need to provision the products in aws-servicecatalog-factory-provisioners into your spoke accounts
 - you can then create products.
 Your products need to have their terraform code in a directory named tf